Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 "I know now.
 What I have to do. **Let's go!
 We've got rescuing to do!**"

-Nia don't understand, tried to convince, "Rex, look-..."
+Nia tried to convince the one whom had gone mad from her point of view, "Rex, look-..."

 "**Nia**, do you trust me?"

 "Yeah, _but-_"

-Mòrag was more observant, "You've realized something, haven't you, Rex?
+Mòrag was more observant and compassionate, "You've realized something, haven't you, Rex?
 Something important, that the rest of us... **can't see.**"

 His confidence unwavering, nodded.

 "I'm with you.
 I've seen... that look in your eyes before."

 ### Footnotes: